Europe

 The customs declaration process involves submitting the Single Administrative Document (SAD), which serves as the primary declaration for all imports.
 The SAD outlines duties, VAT, and other applicable taxes.
 The Entry Summary Declaration (ENS) is also required as part of the Import Control System (ICS).
 This declaration must be submitted before goods arrive in the EU.
 To complete the SAD and ENS, businesses (including non-EU entities) must have an EORI number.

 The Netherlands adheres to the EU’s Common Customs Tariff regarding import duties and VAT.
 The duties on goods can range from 0% to 17%, depending on the product, with an average tariff rate of 4.2%.
 Certain products like electronics or machinery may qualify for specific preferential rates.
 VAT is another key consideration, with a standard rate of 21%, though essential items like food and medicines are taxed at a reduced rate of 9%.
-Importers are responsible for paying both VAT and customs duties during customs clearance.
+Importers are responsible for paying both VAT and customs duties during customs clearance in the Netherlands.

 Labeling and packaging requirements also play an essential role in the import process.
 Goods imported into the Netherlands must adhere to EU standards, which mandate clear product descriptions, usage instructions, and safety warnings in the official EU languages.
 Products like electronics, machinery, and chemicals are also subject to strict EU regulations, including compliance with CE marking standards.
 This ensures consumers have the information they need for safe usage and handling.